What Headhunters Look For in LinkedIn Profiles

 The Quest for Top Talent

 While every industry has its high-profile VIPs, the best and brightest are not so easy to find.
-Often, the usual suspects turn out to be empty suits or executives that have lost their mojo.
+Often, the usual suspects turn out to be empty suits or executives who have lost their mojo.
 That’s where headhunters come in.
 A former investigative journalist-turned-investigative-recruiter, I look for clues to locate and calibrate top talent.
 In doing so, I seek off-radar luminaries and up-and-coming stars who may not be as adept at self-promotion.
 Frequently, gifted technologists become so engrossed in inventing the Next Big Thing that they operate in perpetual stealth mode.
 Many do not hang out on LinkedIn.

 Conversely, even if your LinkedIn profile is pretty polished and complete, you should double-check to make sure you haven’t left out something important.
 For instance, you may not think your high GPA and academic honors are worth mentioning on LinkedIn — in fact, you may find it a tad obnoxious to overtly tout achievements in so public a place.
 However, your ideal next employer may quietly exclude you from consideration if you fail to list those very achievements on LinkedIn.